 As a maritime passenger, whether you are on a cruise ship, ferry, excursion boat, dinner cruiser, pleasure yacht, or other type of aquatic transportation, you are due a high duty of care.
-It is the maritime company's responsibility to keep you safe within reasonable means while you are on board, and in some cases even when you are off-ship.
+It is the maritime company's responsibility to keep you safe within reasonable means while you are on board and in some cases, even when you are off-ship.

 Depending on your case, the operator is also likely liable for any property damage that occurred.
 An experienced maritime injury attorney at Anderson Carey Williams & Neidzwski serving Washington, Oregon, California, and Alaska will be able to look through your case, identify any operator negligence that contributed to your injury, and help you attain the compensation you deserve.

 The variety of passenger vessels on the water makes for just as many injury possibilities.
 However, there are injuries that are common on passenger vessels no matter the type, including:

 The damages you may recover as a maritime passenger often depends on the type of vessel on which you were traveling – especially when it comes to cruise ships and other ticketed ventures.
 Common carriers use these tickets as contracts that limit your right to bring a lawsuit and recover damages.
 For instance, generally, the statute of limitations on maritime injury claims for passengers is three years.
 If you are a passenger on a cruise liner, though, this may be restricted to as little as six months or one year.

 This makes filing suit difficult; the time restriction limits investigation into the incident, the analysis of negligence involved, and consideration of applicable maritime laws in your passenger injury case.
 A maritime injury lawyer can expedite the process and work within the deadlines of your case to fight for maximum compensation.
 Some of the damages you may be able to recover as an injured passenger include: